smiletoeveryone/install_opencv_in_raspberry_pi/README.md

 $ vim ~/.profile ### add the 3 lines below in the end of the file

-virtualenv and virtualenvwrapper
+**virtualenv and virtualenvwrapper

-export WORKON_HOME=$HOME/.virtualenvs
+$ export WORKON_HOME=$HOME/.virtualenvs

-source /usr/local/bin/virtualenvwrapper.sh
+$ source /usr/local/bin/virtualenvwrapper.sh

 $ source ~/.profile

-#creat a virtual env that name is “cv” for python
+**creat a virtual env that name is “cv” for python

 $ mkvirtualenv cv -p python2

 $ mkvirtualenv cv -p python3

-check the steps above you are doing right
+**check the steps above you are doing right

 $ workon cv

 $ pip install numpy

-compile and install opencv
+**compile and install opencv

 $ workon cv

 $ cd ~/opencv-3.2.0/